incentivebeats/pso_pc-dragon_fix/README.md

 ## 2.5 Cross-version verification (Blue Burst comparison)

-PSOBB (Phantasy Star Online Blue Burst) was built on top of V2 — not a rewrite, an evolution.
+PSOBB (Phantasy Star Online Blue Burst) is built on top of the V2→V3 codebase; BB is V4.
 Episode 1 content, including the Forest 2 dragon, was carried forward.
 A static comparison between V2 and BB binaries provides important validation, with mixed implications.

 ### What's identical between V2 and BB